-The Society, organized in Toronto in 1890, now has local groups known as Centres in 11 cities across Canada, from Quebec to Victoria.
-Centres in Ontario, besides Toronto, are at Ottawa, Hamilton, London and Windsor.
+The Society, organized in Toronto in 1890, now has local groups known as Centres in 13 cities across Canada, from Quebec to Victoria.
+Centres in Ontario, besides Toronto, are at Ottawa, Hamilton, Guelph, London and Windsor.
 Membership is open to any person interested in Astronomy, professionally or as a hobby, and there are no academic requirements.

-The Society publishes a monthly Journal with articles on astronomical topics and reports of the Society's meetings; also the annual Observer's Handbook which presents a vast amount of information of particular interest to the amateur astronomer.
+The Society publishes a bi-monthly Journal with articles on astronomical topics and reports of the Society's meetings; also the annual Observer's Handbook which presents a vast amount of information of particular interest to the amateur astronomer.

-The Toronto Centre holds fortnightly lecture meetings from October through April, and sponsors a separate group for members interested in making their own telescopes.
+The Toronto Centre holds regular lecture meetings from October through April, and sponsors a separate group for members interested in making their own telescopes.
 It also sponsors monthly summer "Star Nights" with telescopes on the University of Toronto Campus, and extra public observation meetings in parks and at the Canadian National Exhibition.
-Occasional meetings for members are held at the Dunlap Observatory at Richmond Hill.
-There is a well-stocked Library and reading room for members at the Society's headquarters on Willcocks Street.
+Occasional meetings for members are held at the David Dunlap Observatory at Richmond Hill.
+There is a well-stocked Library and reading room for members at the Society's headquarters at-3 Willcocks Street, Toronto.

 The annual fee of \$2 includes subscription to both the Journal and Observer's Handbook, as well as all other privileges of membership.
 New members may join from Sept.
-1, 1947 to Dec.
-31, 1948, upon payment of \$3.
+1. 1948, to Dec.
+31, 1949, upon payment of \$3.
 Copies of the autumn lecture programme (when ready) or Application for Membership forms may be obtained upon request addressed to:

-F. L. Troyer, Secretary, Toronto Centre, R.A.S.C., 3 Willcocks St., Toronto, 5, Ont.
+F. L. Troyer, Secretary, Toronto Centre, R.A.S.C., 34 Front St. W., Toronto 1, Ont.

-Europa being larger than Earth's moon)-may be seen readily in small telescopes, and their changing positions in relation to the planet itself make an interesting study for the amateur.
-Some nights all four are on one side, sometimes three on one side and one on the other, sometimes paired.
+sometimes paired.
 At other times they are eclipsed by the planet or are seen passing across Jupiter's disk, casting a tiny shadow on the cloudy surface.
-Noticeable also in the telescope is the banded effect revealed by the cloud envelope which hides the planet's real surface.
+Noticeable also in the telescope is the banded effect revealed by the coloured cloud envelope which hides the planet's real surface.